flipperdevices/flipperzero-firmware/README.md

 ### Install on the Wi-Fi dev board

 There is no pre-built file for the Wi-Fi dev board.
-You will need to download the [Arduino IDE](https://www.arduino.cc/en/software) and flash the board mannually.
+You will need to download the [Arduino IDE](https://www.arduino.cc/en/software) and flash the board manually.

 If you have never programmed an ESP32 using arduino before you can follow [this guide](https://lastminuteengineers.com/esp32-arduino-ide-tutorial/) to get started.